 The circumference of the area to be treated must measure under than 21” for the Curve to properly fit.
 For the knee joint, measure the circumference just below the knee cap (patella).

 6. How long should I treat an injury?

 The default time for a single treatment is 25 minutes.
 The number of treatments required for full relief will vary depending on the individual and their condition.
 There are no adverse side effects, so you can use the Curve as often as you wish.
 The beneficial results are cumulative, so the more you use it, the greater the benefits.

 People with acute or chronic serious conditions often require more treatments with the Curve.
 Many of these people have committed themselves to an intense treatment program to achieve favorable results.
-We offer the 6 Month Satisfaction Guarantee, because in some cases it may require extended times to achieve the favorable results.
 Physicians in our Medical Department are available to help Curve users design their own personal treatment program.

 The power supplies do accept up to 240VAC but they only have the US blade connections.
 Therefore, to use the Willow power supply, a 220v converter plug will be required.

 8. Can I use the Willow Curve while pregnant?

 The Curve has not been tested during pregnancy and therefore cannot be recommended for use during pregnancy.

 9. Can I use the Willow Curve on an area with an infection?